Simplicity of the automorphism group of fields with operators: Introduction

 \section{Introduction}

+The study of the lattice of normal subgroups of the automorphism groups of classical structures is a recurrent topic in mathematics.
+Schreier and Ulam \cite{SU33} classified all normal subgroups of the permutation group $\mathrm{Sym}(\N)$ of the integers.
+(The anonymous referee of a previous version of this article let us know that their result was already implicitly contained in Onofri's work \cite{lO29}).
+In order to classify all normal subgroups of the permutation group of uncountable sets, Baer \cite[Satz]{rB34} shows that the group $\mathrm{Sym}(\kappa)$ is simple modulo the normal subgroup of those automorphisms with support strictly smaller than $\kappa$.
+Rosenberg obtains a similar classification for the general linear group of a vector space of dimension $\kappa$ over a fixed field and shows, among others, that this group is again simple, modulo the normal subgroup of those isomorphisms which differs from a homothecy by a linear transformation of range strictly less than $\kappa$ \cite[Proposition 3.6 \& Lemma 3.7]{aR58} (see also \cite{HWZ22})

-In \cite{dL92} Lascar showed, under the continuum hypothesis, the simplicity of the group of field automorphisms of the complex numbers $\mathbb C$ which fix pointwise the algebraic closure $\overline{\mathbb Q}$ of the prime field.
+Infinite sets, infinite vector (or affine) spaces over a ground field as well as algebraically closed fields of some fixed characteristic constitute the three archetypes of strongly minimal sets.
+In \cite{dL92} Lascar studied the structure of the automorphism group of a countable (almost) strongly minimal set $\mathbb M$ of infinite dimension, more precisely, the normal subgroup $\Aut(\mathbb M/\acl^{eq}(\emptyset))$ of those automorphisms fixing the algebraic closure (in the imaginary expansion $\mathbb M^{eq}$) of the empty set.
+He showed in particular that this subgroup is simple modulo a certain class of automorphisms, which he referred to as \emph{bounded} (see Definition \ref{D:bounded}).
+Under the continuum hypothesis, he concluded from his result in the countable case the simplicity of the group of field automorphisms of the complex numbers $\mathbb C$ which fix pointwise the algebraic closure $\overline{\mathbb Q}$ of the prime field.
 Lascar himself wrote \cite[p.
 249]{dL92} \emph{J'ai peine \`a imaginer que ce fait n'est pas d\'ej\`a connu} (I cannot imagine that this result is not already well-known).
-Lascar's proof had two main ingredients: firstly, every non-trivial automorphism of $\mathbb C$ is unbounded (see Definition \ref{D:bounded}), or moves maximally the unique non-algebraic type, in the terminology of Tent and Ziegler (\cite{TZ13}) on the simplicity of the group of isometries of the Urysohn space.
-Secondly, algebraic independence coincides with non-forking independence for the stable theory of the field $\mathbb C$, which eliminates imaginaries, so types over (real) algebraically closed subsets are stationary, and thus there is a canonical way to fuse partial elementary maps defined on independent subsets.
+Lascar's proof \cite{dL92} strongly used that the group of automorphisms of a countable structure is naturally a Polish group, and hence many of his arguments have a topological flavour.
+His proof has two main ingredients: firstly, the only bounded automorphism of the field $\mathbb C$ is the identity.
+Secondly, he manages to fuse partial elementary maps defined on independent subsets, since algebraic independence coincides with non-forking independence for the stable theory of the field $\mathbb C$, which eliminates imaginaries, so types over algebraically closed subsets of $\mathbb C$ are stationary.
+Lascar's proof was adapted by Evans, Ghader\-nezad and Tent \cite[Example 3.14]{EGT16} to show the simplicity of the group of automorphisms of a countable saturated differentially closed field fixing pointwise all differentially algebraic elements. \\